saturnflyer/surrounded/README.md

 This will allow you to write methods like you normally would.
 They are aliased internally with a prefix and the method name that you use is rewritten to add and remove the context for the objects in this context.
 The public API of your class remains the same, but the extra feature of wrapping your method is handled for you.

-This will treat all methods the same way, so be aware of that.
+This will treat all instance methods defined on your context the same way, so be aware of that.

 ## Where roles exist